msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 2. A list of all recorded breaches
 3. A list view of all temperature logs

+On any of these views, you can import data from a fridge tag.
+For details on this, see below.

 ### Viewing Monitoring data

 Choose `Cold chain` > `Monitoring` in the navigation panel.